 Depending on the type of visa you are applying for, you will have to select it from the drop-down under “Sub tipo de tramite.”
 You should select either “Residente Temporal” (temporary resident) or “Residente Permanente” (permanent resident).
 Click on “Continuar” to continue.

-The Mexican consulate would like to know if the person requesting an appointment is handicapped, is naturalized,
+The Mexican consulate would like to know if the person requesting an appointment is handicapped, is naturalized, or someone providing assistance to the handicapped person.

 Your Contact Information And Emergency Contact